 Most of the discussions regarding apricot seeds surround its proposed use as an anti-cancer agent.
 While certain studies have found that the presence of vitamin B17 (amygdalin) does have anti-tumor effects, other researchers have found no notable improvement of cancer symptoms when a controlled amount of this substance is either consumed or injected.

-Vitamin E is an important antioxidant that has been linked to improved health of the skin.
+Apricto seeds contain high levels of Vitamin E, an important antioxidant that has been linked to improved health of the skin.
 Vitamin E functions to reduce oxidative stress in the skin, which is caused by free radicals and can lead to wrinkles, age spots and blemishes.
-Vitamin E also works as a moisturizer and can improve the general appearance and tone of the skin, even boosting elasticity as we age.
-There is a moderate amount of vitamin E found in apricot seeds.
+It also works as a moisturizer and can improve the general appearance and tone of the skin, even boosting elasticity as we age.

 A good amount of anecdotal evidence links apricot seeds to improved respiratory health, as they can cut through mucus and phlegm deposition in the respiratory tracts.
 The active ingredients in these seeds act as an expectorant and will also make the body less sensitive to allergens, which can reduce the severity of asthma attacks and inflammation in the throat.